wilberj88/ClimateFriendlyTravelAdvisor/README.md

 # Climate Friendly Travel Advisor
 This project is designed to facilitate the adoption for more sustainable transport.
-Visit the web app services: (https://climatefriendlytraveladvisor.streamlit.app/) By [@wilberj88](https://github.com/wilberj88).
+Build principal prototype with OpenAI (the LLM), LangChain (the LLM framework), and Streamlit (the web framework) Visit the web app services: (https://climatefriendlytraveladvisor.streamlit.app/) By [@wilberj88](https://github.com/wilberj88).